nowsecure/nowsecure-action/docs/getting-started.md

 ### For a New Workflow

-For the easiest setup, see the [example annotated workflow](../.github/workflows/basic-example.yml).
+For the easiest setup, see the [example annotated workflow](../.github/workflows/basic-example.yml) in this repository's `./github/workflows/` directory.

 ### For an Existing Workflow